Valence electron: Electron configuration

 However, transition elements have (n−1)d energy levels that are very close in energy to the n level.
 So as opposed to main-group elements, a valence electron for a transition metal is defined as an electron that resides outside a noble-gas core.
 Thus, generally, the d electrons in transition metals behave as valence electrons although they are not in the outermost shell.
 For example, manganese (Mn) has configuration 1s2 2s2 2p6 3s2 3p6 4s2 3d5; this is abbreviated to [Ar] 4s2 3d5, where [Ar] denotes a core configuration identical to that of the noble gas argon.
 In this atom, a 3d electron has energy similar to that of a 4s electron, and much higher than that of a 3s or 3p electron.
 In effect, there are possibly seven valence electrons (4s2 3d5) outside the argon-like core; this is consistent with the chemical fact that manganese can have an oxidation state as high as +7 (in the permanganate ion: MnO_{4}^{−}).
-(But note that merely having that number of valence electrons does not imply that the corresponding oxidation state will exist, e.g. fluorine is not known in oxidation state +7.)
+(But note that merely having that number of valence electrons does not imply that the corresponding oxidation state will exist.
+For example, fluorine is not known in oxidation state +7; and although the maximum known number of valence electrons is 16 in ytterbium and nobelium, no oxidation state higher than +9 is known for any element.)

 The farther right in each transition metal series, the lower the energy of an electron in a d subshell and the less such an electron has valence properties.
 Thus, although a nickel atom has, in principle, ten valence electrons (4s2 3d8), its oxidation state never exceeds four.
 For zinc, the 3d subshell is complete in all known compounds, although it does contribute to the valence band in some compounds.
 Similar patterns hold for the (n−2)f energy levels of inner transition metals.

 The d electron count is an alternative tool for understanding the chemistry of a transition metal.

 The number of valence electrons

 The number of valence electrons of an element can be determined by the periodic table group (vertical column) in which the element is categorized.
 In groups 1–12, the group number matches the number of valence electrons; in groups 13–18, the units digit of the group number matches the number of valence electrons.
 (Helium is the sole exception.)

 Helium is an exception: despite having a 1s2 configuration with two valence electrons, and thus having some similarities with the alkaline earth metals with their ns2 valence configurations, its shell is completely full and hence it is chemically very inert and is usually placed in group 18 with the other noble gases.

-The pattern of valence electron counts is easily seen in a periodic table: